matejkosiarcik/cleardir/README.md

 - [ ] Replace shell `find` with pure python
 - [ ] Consider docker
 - [ ] Interactive mode
-- [ ] Add flag to specify paths which not to delete
 - [ ] Use `dot_clean` where available